-Early in its work, TIRF Board members focused on the fact that no existing organization or agency, private or public, is uniquely concerned with investigating issues in language learning and teaching.
+Early in our work, TIRF Board members focused on the fact that no existing organization or agency, private or public, is uniquely concerned with investigating issues in language learning and teaching.
 While specialized groups with ample funding focus on research and development activities intended to improve the human condition in other domains of public life, no such focus has ever been given to the crucial area of English as a second/foreign language education.
 TIRF provides this specialized attention, giving high priority to the development of a coherent program of language learning research, teaching research, and information dissemination.

-Over the last three decades, the language teaching profession has witnessed phenomenal growth and development in two major areas: revolutionary changes in language teaching theory and practice and a virtual population explosion of learners worldwide — literally millions and millions of people who have a need to learn English.
-At the same time, the gap has widened between practice and the research needed to inform practice, in both language learning and teaching, as well as teacher training.
+Over the last several decades, the language teaching profession has witnessed phenomenal growth and development in two major areas: revolutionary changes in language teaching theory and practice and a virtual population explosion of learners worldwide — literally millions and millions of people who need to learn English.
+At the same time, the gap has widened between practice and the research needed to inform practice, in both language learning and teaching, as well as in teacher training.

-Teachers of English to Speakers of Other Languages, Inc. (the international TESOL organization) provided the original seed-money for TIRF in its funding initiatives.
-The ultimate goal is to raise 12 million dollars, which will allow TIRF to support research projects in the amount of 1 million dollars a year.
-Funds are used to support research projects selected from applications submitted in response to TIRF’s annual calls for proposals.
-TIRF is committed to the development of a research agenda which is flexible and dynamic, both addressing perennial issues and evolving as critical questions present themselves.
-TIRF will receive, hold, invest, administer, and distribute funds for these purposes.
+The TESOL International Association provided the original seed-money for TIRF in its funding initiatives.
+Nowadays, the Foundation receives support from several corporate sponsors and many individual donors.
+Each year, we operate on a very lean budget, using funds to support research projects selected from applications submitted in response to TIRF’s annual calls for proposals.
+We are committed to the development of a research agenda which is flexible and dynamic, both addressing perennial issues and evolving critical questions.
+TIRF receives, hold, invest, administer, and distribute funds for these purposes.